kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 # Conclusion

-This paper has provided an in depth look at the underlying mechanisms of interprocess communication in kdb+.
-It begins by proving an overview of TCP connections and discusses applications for using unix domain sockets across processes on a local host and TLS/SSL for more secure communication.
-It goes on to describe each of the message handlers invoked in the process of opening a connection to a process, running a query and closing that connection and uses various examples to illustrate these.
-The second part of the paper then takes a closer look of how IPC is applied in a vanilla tickerplant application, from when the data is first received from an upstream feed process to how tables are saved down at the end of the day.
+This paper provides an in-depth look at the underlying mechanisms of interprocess communication in kdb+.
+It begins by providing an overview of TCP connections and discusses applications for using Unix domain sockets across processes on a local host, and the use of TLS/SSL for more secure communication.
+It describes the main message handlers invoked in the process of opening a connection, running a query and closing a connection to a process, with various examples to illustrate each step.
+It then takes a closer look at how IPC is applied in a vanilla tickerplant application, from when the data is first received from an upstream feed process to how tables are saved down at the end of the day.

 # Appendix